-The Dean's List includes students who have achieved a GPA. of 3.5 or better within a single academic semester and who were registered for at least 12 semester hours of credit (excluding grades of 'P' or 'I'), or a minimum of 6 credit hours during the summer session, with good academic standing.
+The Dean's List includes students who have achieved a GPA. of 3.75 or better within a single academic semester and who were registered for at least 12 semester hours of credit (excluding grades of 'P' or 'I').
 Students who achieve these requirements are named on the Dean's List, which is published at the end of each academic semester.